HGH

 These are the best round-trip prices found by users searching on KAYAK in the last 72 hours.

-The average and cheapest price for all round-trip flights to Hangzhou from each origin found by users searching on KAYAK in the last month.
+The average price for all round-trip flights to Hangzhou depending on the time of departure, clicked by users on KAYAK in the last 2 weeks.

 Expert advice